Clean Code.

 558 KB of JavaScript.

 Growing 14% every year.
-Slack ships 55 MB of JS—the size of Quake 1.
+A typical enterprise chat app ships 55 MB of JavaScript.
+The size of a full 3D game from the 1990s.
 Gmail ships 20 MB.
 JavaScript consumes more CPU than every other browser activity combined.
 And 98.8% of all websites run it.

 vs Rust